We offer coaching, seminars and training on family therapy,

 You may be asked "What do you want?"

-as if you know all possible choices and their consequences, and that you can
+as if you know all possible choices and their consequences, and can choose

-believe that they know or can intuit your goals.
-They may say or infer, "I
+Some therapists believe that they can intuit your goals.
+They

 offer choices. e.g. "Do you already know what you